ACMT at 2023 Joint American-Israeli Medical Toxicology Conference

 Join ACMT in Israel

 The American College of Medical Toxicology (ACMT) in conjunction with the Israeli Society of Toxicology (IST) is proud to announce the Fourth Joint American-Israeli Medical Toxicology Conference.
 ACMT and IST previously held joint conferences in 2010, 2013, and 2019.
 This fourth conference, held at the Rambam Health Campus in Haifa, Israel, will be on November 7-9, 2023.
 All conference sessions will be held in English.
-Details on registration and accommodation coming soon!
+Conference registration will be free of charge for ACMT members.

 On Tuesday, Nov 7, a pre-conference meeting will be held at the Israel Naval Medical Institute, Haifa, subject to an approval of the Israeli Navy.
 The pre-conference meeting will focus on marine toxicological and hyperbaric medicine, and formulated by IST together with the Navy Medical Command.
 Subject to the approval and coordination of command officials, a tour and additional activity will be carried out at the Navy Base.